top of page

 Barred Owls

 Byron came to us in 2007 with a fractured wing after he was hit by a car.
+He is one of our village elders and can often be seen right in his front window, soaking in the view of the forest.
 Fern came to the Center in 2018 after being struck by a vehicle and sustaining head trauma.
-Byron and Fern not only provides a valuable service to their species by teaching the public about barred owls, they also provide a valuable service in the medical clinic as a foster parents for baby owls.
+Byron and Fern not only provide a valuable service to their species by teaching the public about barred owls, they also provide a valuable service in the medical clinic as a foster parents for baby owls.

 DSC_0593.JPG